Relocation Guide

 Salary Expectations

-Average wages remain below Northern and Western European levels.
-The national minimum wage in 2025 is €870 per month (gross).
-Average gross monthly salaries typically range between €1,100 and €2,500, depending on sector, experience, and location.
-Higher earnings are common in technology, engineering, and finance, while tourism and retail pay less.
-Benefits such as meal allowances, transport subsidies, and private healthcare may supplement income.
+Average wages in Portugal remain below those in much of Northern and Western Europe.
+The national minimum wage in 2026 is €920 per month (gross).
+Gross monthly salaries vary significantly by sector, experience, and location, with higher earnings more common in technology, engineering, and finance than in tourism or retail.
+Benefits such as meal allowances, transport subsidies, and private healthcare may also form part of compensation.

 Source: Instituto Nacional de Estatística (INE – Portugal’s National Statistics Institute) and Eurostat.